disaster37/activemq/README.md

 # Introduction

-Dockerfile to build a ActiveMQ container image.
+Dockerfile to build a ActiveMQ container image, base on Alpine.

 ## Version

 Current Version: **5.15.2**

+## Breaking change

+If you upgrade from previous version than 5.15.2, you need to change all environment variable name because of we move from python script to confd.

 # Hardware Requirements